cyrusimap/cyrus-imapd/docsrc/glossary.rst

         unique.

-        As such, it SHOULD be composed of at least three (3) name space segments divided by a dot (.) character -- exluding the implicit top-level dot (.), even if a domain (system environment) is comprised of a single system.
+        As such, it SHOULD be composed of at least three (3) name space segments divided by a dot (.) character -- excluding the implicit top-level dot (.), even if a domain (system environment) is comprised of a single system.